Shopify vs. WooCommerce: Which shop is better?

 Frequently Asked Questions (FAQ)

 Shopify is the better choice for absolute beginners.
-The platform is immediately ready to use, and you need no technical prior knowledge.
-WooCommerce requires at least basic WordPress knowledge – installation, theme configuration, and plugin management require a certain learning curve.
-However: If you already work with WordPress, WooCommerce is just as easy to use.
+The platform is ready to use immediately, and you don't need any prior technical knowledge.
+WooCommerce requires at least basic WordPress knowledge – installation, theme configuration, and plugin management take some time to learn.
+However, if you're already working with WordPress, WooCommerce is just as easy to use.

-Can I migrate my Shopify shop to WooCommerce later?
+Can I migrate my Shopify store to WooCommerce later?

 Yes, migration is possible at any time.
-Tools like Cart2Cart or LitExtension transfer products, customers, and orders automatically.
-It is important to set up 301 redirects for all URLs so that your SEO ranking is preserved.
-The migration takes 1–4 weeks depending on shop size.
-We recommend having the migration supervised by an experienced agency.
+Tools like Cart2Cart or LitExtension automatically transfer products, customers, and orders.
+It's important that you set up 301 redirects for all URLs to maintain your SEO ranking.
+The migration takes 1–4 weeks, depending on the size of your shop.
+We recommend having an experienced agency handle the migration.

 Which platform is more secure?

 Shopify is very secure by default – PCI DSS Level 1 compliance is included, and Shopify handles all security updates.
-With WooCommerce, you are responsible yourself: WordPress core, plugins, and themes must be regularly updated.
+With WooCommerce, you're responsible: WordPress core, plugins, and themes need to be updated regularly.
 With a good managed hosting provider and security plugins like Wordfence or Sucuri, WooCommerce is also very secure – but requires active maintenance.

 Which platform is better for B2B shops?